-Stop by the Tourist Office right outside Nara JR Station to ask for a map of the city and advice on the best walking tour inside Nara Park.
+Stop by the Tourist Office right outside Nara JR Station to ask for a map of the city and advice on the best walking tour of Nara Park.
 When I was there the staff was excellent and spoke good English, providing useful information on the city.

-Nara Park is a 15-20 minutes walk from the JR Station, but you can also opt for a bus or taxi ride.
+Nara Park is 15-20 minutes walk from the JR Station, but you can also opt for a bus or taxi ride.

 Wear comfortable shoes for Nara Park is huge and you’ll walk a lot.
 Envisage a full day off to take your time enjoying the temples and the park, where there are many lovely spots where to stop for a little rest or a picnic.